-This report has been produced on behalf of Mid Sussex District Council (MSDC) to determine potential significant air quality impacts in Stonepound Crossroads Air Quality Management Area (AQMA) associated with the Scenarios 7 and 8 site allocations, to inform the preparation of the MSDC Site Allocations Development Plan Document (DPD).
+This report has been produced on behalf of Mid Sussex District Council (MSDC) to determine potential significant air quality impacts in Stonepound Crossroads Air Quality Management Area (AQMA), to inform the preparation of the MSDC Site Allocations Development Plan Document (DPD).

-Transport modelling was carried out for eight different site allocation scenarios in total.
-However, only Scenarios 4, 7 and 8 were brought forward as potential site allocation options to be considered in terms of impact to air quality at Ashdown Forest and Stonepound Crossroads.
-The Scenarios modelled for air quality are as follows:
+Transport modelling was carried out for nine different site allocation scenarios in total.
+This included both housing and employment potential allocations.
+However, as a result of the Transport Assessment and other evidence, only Scenarios 4, 7 and 8 were brought forward as potential site allocation options to be considered in terms of impact to air quality at Ashdown Forest and Stonepound Crossroads.
+These three scenarios represented the most realistic and deliverable mix of potential site allocations to be considered further in the site selection process.
+All other scenarios were developed for internal use to test the transport model and not taken forward.
+The Scenarios previously modelled for air quality are as follows:

-- Scenario 4 comprised 32 sites, plus a large site at Haywards Heath Golf Course (33 sites in total). - Scenario 7 comprised 26 constant sites, plus a large site at Haywards Heath Golf Course (27 sites in total). - Scenario 8 comprised 26 constant sites, plus four sites at Folders Lane, Burgess Hill (30 sites in total).
+- Scenario 4 comprised 32 housing sites, plus a large site at Haywards Heath Golf Course (33 sites in total). - Scenario 7 comprised 26 housing constant sites, plus a large site at Haywards Heath Golf Course (27 sites in total). - Scenario 8 comprised 26 housing constant sites, plus four sites at Folders Lane, Burgess Hill (30 sites in total).

-More detailed information on the three MSDC site allocation scenarios modelled (Scenarios 4, 7 and 8) are provided in the Transport Assessment.
+More detailed information on the MSDC site allocation scenarios modelled (Scenarios 4, 7 and 8) are provided in the Transport Assessment.
 Scenarios 7 and 8 relate to the refined options developed by the District Council as informed by a comprehensive site selection process and as considered by Sustainability Appraisal (SA), transport, air quality and Habitats Regulations Assessment (HRA).
+These scenarios were taken forward to the Regulation 18 consultation that was undertaken in autumn 2019.